JDestefano11/MoviesFlix-Hub/README.md

-# myFlix-Client
+# MoviesFilx-Hub

-myFlix-Client is a React-based client-side application for movie enthusiasts.
+MoviesFlix-hub is a React-based client-side application for movie enthusiasts.
 It allows users to browse, search, and manage their favorite movies, as well as update their profile information.

 ## Features